Caotang Temple: Dabei Hall

 The Dabei Hall (Hall of Great Compassion) was built in the Qianlong period (1736–1796) of the Qing dynasty (1644–1911).
 It is 18.21 m wide and 9.5 m deep.
 The hall is flush gable roof style.
 In the center of the eaves of the hall is a plaque "Xiaoyang Sanzang" (逍遥三藏) written by monk Miaokuo (妙括) in 1947.

 Hall of Reclining Buddha

 The jade statue of Reclining Buddha enshrined in the hall, which was presented by a Burmese Fu Fengying (傅凤英) in 1994.

 Dharma Hall

 The Dharma Hall is 28 m wide and 13 m deep.
-In the meddle of the hall, a 2 m high wood carving statue of Vairocana stands in the lotus throne with thousand petals, which has a little Buddha statue on each petal. the altar was carved with one thousand little statues of Buddha, which known as "Vairocana nestling among thousand Buddha" (千佛绕毗卢).
+In the middle of the hall, a 2 m high wood carving statue of Vairocana stands in the lotus throne with thousand petals, which has a little Buddha statue on each petal. the altar was carved with one thousand little statues of Buddha, which known as "Vairocana nestling among thousand Buddha" (千佛绕毗卢).